-An office relocation is an exciting time for an organisation.
-Whether it's as a result of expansion and growth, acquisition, or the consolidation of existing buildings into one new space, it's a chance for a fresh start in a new office with better facilities.
+A workplace change project can be an exciting time for an organisation.
+Whether it's the return to the office post-

+Covid, introducing new ways of working or new workplace technology, a relocation as a result of expansion and growth, or a major refurbishment, it's a chance for a fresh start.

 But on a personal level, it can be an unsettling time for individuals.
-They may be worried about a new commute, working in a different part of town, job security, parking space allocations, what facilities the new building will have, whether they'll still have their same desk and whether they'll still be sitting with their colleagues.
-How you communicate your relocation or change project will have a major impact on how engaged staff are with it, as well as its overall success.
+They may be worried about whether the workplace is safe, going back to commuting or a a new commute if it's a relocation whether they'll be able to use the new technology, job security, parking space allocations, what facilities a new building will have, whether they'll still have their same desk and whether they'll still be sitting with their colleagues.
+How you communicate your workplace change will have a major impact on how engaged staff are with it, as well as its overall success.
 Employee buy-in is an important element.
-If people become resistant to the change, it can be very challenging to support them through the process and execute a smooth relocation project.
+If people become resistant to the change, it can be very challenging to support them through the process and execute a smooth transition.

-A well-managed move will be quickly forgotten as people settle into the new space and focus on their work.
-But a poorly executed relocation can cause ongoing problems for an organisation, from staff attrition and loss of productivity to lost clients.
+A well-managed project will be quickly forgotten as people settle into the new way of working and focus on their work.
+But a poorly executed one can cause ongoing problems, from staff attrition and loss of productivity to lost clients.
 Good communication is the difference between people feeling excited and positive about the upcoming change and people actively working against the organisation to hamper the project.

-This guide helps you plan how to communicate your office relocation effectively and provides top tips and a dusting of inspiration on how to make it a rip-roaring success.
+This guide will help you plan how to communicate your workplace change effectively and provides top tips and a dusting of inspiration on how to make it a rip-roaring success.